 The Hype Cycle is a popular model for business analysis, a sort of annual tradition for Gartner, a publicly traded technology research and management consluting firm based in Connecticut.
 Their market cap, as of this writing, is $25.97 billion, if you’re into that sort of thing.

 A relevant example is the one I put together below mapping the lifetime Hype Cycle of the iPhone — arguably the most successful technology device of all time — from its launch in 2007 up to today.
-Most of the time the Hype Cycle would probably be applied to an individual iPhone model rather than the entire product line, but this longer-term view is more relevant for the conversation about AI.

 It took the better part of the last decade for the iPhone to reach the Plateau of Productivity.